-On behalf of the Alzheimer's Association and the Alzheimer's Impact Movement (AIM), including our nationwide network of advocates, thank you for your continued leadership on issues and legislation important to Americans living with Alzheimer's and other dementia, and to their caregivers.
-The Alzheimer's Association and AIM write today to thank the Subcommittee for holding a hearing on legislative proposals to support patients and caregivers, including the Lifespan Respite Care Reauthorization Act (H.R.
+On behalf of the Alzheimer's Association and the Alzheimer's Impact Movement (AIM), including our nationwide network of advocates, thank you for your continued leadership on issues and legislation important to Americans living with Alzheimer's and other dementias and to their caregivers.
+We write to express our support for the bipartisan Lifespan Respite Care Reauthorization Act (H.R.
 6160), which would reauthorize and extend the Lifespan Respite Care Program that assists family caregivers in accessing affordable and high-quality respite care.